Rules of netball

-Netball is a ball sport for two teams of seven players; its rules are published in print and online by the International Netball Federation.
+Netball is a ball sport for two teams of seven players; its rules are published in print and online by the World Netball.
 Games are played on a rectangular court divided into thirds, with a raised goal at each short end.
 The objective of the game is for teams to score goals, by passing a ball and shooting it into the opposite team's goal ring.
 Players are assigned "positions" that define their role within the team and restrict their movement on court.

 During general play, a player with the ball can take no more than one step before passing it, and must pass the ball or shoot for goal within three seconds.
 Goals can only be scored by the assigned shooting players.
-Netball games are 60 minutes long, divided into 15-minute quarters, at the end of which the team with the most goals scored wins.
+Netball games are 60 minutes long, divided into 15-minute quarters, at the end of which the team with more goals scored wins.

 Objective

 The objective of a game of netball is to score more goals than the opposition.
 Goals are scored when the ball is passed to team members in the goal circle who then shoot the ball through the goal ring.